drbean/curriculum/pages/homepage/markdown/FAQ.md

   seemed like an improvement at the time,' and I will have to try again.

-  Getting the use of technical *terminology*, or the *terms of art* of the subject area of the paper, correct is something that non-expert native speakers of English cannot be relied on to do.
+  Editing sentences containing technical *terminology*, or the *terms of art* of the subject area of the paper, is something that non-expert native speakers of English cannot be relied on to do correctly.

   I once changed the phrase, 'a [feature] trending south-southwest' in a geology paper, because I thought